NSTechBytes/FinalShot/README.md

 - **Custom Selection** (`-cs`)
   Draw a region on‑the‑fly with your mouse.

+- **Window Capture** (`-ws|windowtitle`)
+  Capture a specific window by its exact title.

+- **Toast Notifications**
+  Beautiful themed notifications that adapt to Windows Dark/Light mode with screenshot preview.

+- **Notification Sound**
+  Plays the Windows notification sound on successful capture.

 - **Multi‑Monitor Composition**
   Seamlessly stitch captures across multiple monitors.